TEACHER / EDUCATOR FAQ

 - +What options are there for transportation to the Mountain?

-- Most schools use either School District busses, or District approved bus companies.
+- Most schools use either School District buses, or District approved bus companies such as Universal Coach Lines.
 Alternatively, City Transit makes regular stops at Grouse Mountain, and your Daily Schedule can be adjusted to accommodate timing of their schedule.
 Alternatively, we have our Car-pool Program for parent drivers.
-In answer to the rising cost of bussing, Grouse Mountain offers a car-pool program with free parking for drivers car-pooling students, teachers, education assistants, or approved supervisors.
+In answer to the rising cost of busing, Grouse Mountain offers a car-pool program with free parking for drivers car-pooling students, teachers, education assistants, or approved supervisors.
 The intention of the car-pool program is not to encourage more traffic to the mountain, but to offer a low cost alternative, therefore the number of complimentary parking tickets will be limited.
 A few exceptions to the free parking program are: parents choosing to drive separately, extra parents on the program, or parents that make alternate arrival/departure arrangements.
 Parking tickets can be purchased from the kiosks in all 4 lots.

-- If there are parent drivers are over-and-above the complimentary ratio, who are car-pooling students, they will receive complimentary parking and complimentary General Admission (does not allow program access).
-Includes Skyride.
+- Parent drivers who are car-pooling 3+ students will receive complimentary parking and a complimentary General Admission Ticket (does not include program access)

 - + Do you allow siblings or additional family members on Educational Programs?